GRAAL-Research/shallow-planning-partial-observability/README.md

 # shallow_planning_partial_observability
 ## Overview

-This repository contains the code and data for the project "Shallow Planning under Partial Observability".
-The project explores various planning algorithms and their performance in environments with partial observability.
+This repository contains the code for the paper "Shallow Planning under Partial Observability".
+The code provides multiple experiments to reproduce the results presented in the paper and better understand the impact of partial observability on shallow planning.

 ## Files